 The following technical resource pages are actively maintained by the PDF Association to provide the PDF industry with the latest technical information.

-deletions) to the published wording in the relevant ISO standard organized by top level clause.
+deletions, or editor notes) to the published wording in the relevant ISO standard organized by top level clause.
 Issue numbers (implemented here as popup tooltips) refer back to closed GitHub pdf-issues with a "proposed solution" label.
 Due to ISO copyright, only minimal surrounding text from the relevant ISO standard is provided that is sufficient to locate where the resolution is being applied.

 This resource summarizes the active and ongoing work items of all ISO committees dedicated to standardizing PDF.
-ISO Technical Committee (TC) 171 Working Groups (WGs) are responsible for many PDF-related ISO publications.
+ISO Technical Committee (TC) 171 SC 2 Working Groups (WGs) are responsible for many PDF-related ISO publications.
 ISO TC 130 WG 2 and related Task Forces (TFs) are responsible for PDF/X, PDF/VT, and other PDF-related graphic arts and commercial print applications.
 ISO TC 130 JWG 7 is the joint working group responsible for ICC and color management.

 This resource provides download links to legacy Adobe PDF references and errata, as well as the full ISO 32000 family of standards.
-It serves as an archive of the evolution of the PDF file format.
+It serves as an archive of the evolution of the core PDF file format.

 This resource provides download links for all Normative References of PDF 2.0 (ISO 32000-2:2020).
 Normative references are other additional standards and specifications where some or all of their content also constitutes technical requirements of PDF 2.0.
 They form essential reading for all developers of PDF 2.0 technology.

 The PDF Association maintains various interest-specific communities facilitating members' discussions on technical issues related to PDF.
 If your interest is specific to Tagged PDF this article covers the focus on this area.